International Brotherhood of Teamsters: Influence of organized crime

 The Select Committee (also known as the McClellan Committee, after its chairman), exposed widespread corruption in the Teamsters union.
 Dave Beck fled the country for a month to avoid its subpoenas before returning.
 Four of the paper locals were dissolved to avoid committee scrutiny, several Teamster staffers were charged with contempt of Congress, and union records were lost or destroyed (allegedly on purpose), and wiretaps were played in public before a national television audience in which Dio and Hoffa discussed the creation of even more paper locals.
 Evidence was unearthed of a mob-sponsored plot in which Oregon Teamsters unions would seize control of the state legislature, state police, and state attorney general's office through bribery, extortion and blackmail.
 Initially, members of the union did not believe the charges, and support for Beck was strong, but after three months of continuous allegations of wrongdoing many rank-and-file Teamsters withdrew their support and openly called for Beck to resign.
 Beck initially refused to address the allegations, but broke his silence and denounced the committee's inquiry on March 6.
 But even as the committee conducted its investigation, the Teamsters chartered even more paper locals.
 In mid-March 1957, Jimmy Hoffa was arrested for allegedly trying to bribe a Senate aide.
 Hoffa denied the charges, but the arrest triggered additional investigations and more arrests and indictments over the following weeks.
 A week later, Beck admitted to receiving an interest-free $300,000 loan from the Teamsters which he had never repaid, and Senate investigators claimed that loans to Beck and other union officials (and their businesses) had cost the union more than $700,000.
 Beck appeared before the select committee for the first time on March 25, 1957, and invoked his Fifth Amendment right against self-incrimination 117 times.
 The McClellan Committee turned its focus to Hoffa and other Teamsters officials, and presented testimony and evidence alleging widespread corruption in Hoffa-controlled Teamster units.

 Several historic legal developments came out of the select committee's investigation.
 The scandals uncovered by the McClellan committee, which affected not only the Teamsters but several other unions, led directly to the passage of the Labor-Management Reporting and Disclosure Act (also known as the Landrum-Griffin Act) in 1959.
-The right of union officials to exercise their Fifth Amendment rights was upheld and a significant refinement of constitutional law made when the U.S. Supreme Court reaffirmed the right of union officials to not divulge the location of union records in Curcio v.
+The right of union officials to exercise their Fifth Amendment rights was upheld, and a significant refinement of constitutional law made, when the U.S. Supreme Court reaffirmed the right of union officials not to divulge the location of union records in Curcio v.
 United States, 354 U.S. 118 (1957).